“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Brand fatigue is a by-product of our increasingly consumer-driven world.
 Everywhere you turn, there’s an advert.
 It doesn’t matter if you’re stepping on a bus, playing a smartphone game or watching a music video – you’re constantly hammered by product pitches.
 This is an age saturated with sales, and unfortunately life doesn’t come with an automatic “Adblock” extension.

 The result is a numb audience.
-We’ve started to developed hard-core advertising infiltration systems, making us increasingly immune to marketing spiels.
+We’ve started to develop hard-core advertising infiltration systems, making us increasingly immune to marketing spiels.
 Ignoring adverts has become a necessity – if we were to empty our pockets for every ad we saw we’d all be bankrupt.

 So, marketers are having to up their game.
 Just as online hackers are constantly developing new ways to break through increasingly strong security protocols, the brands of today are developing new ways to hack into consumer mind-sets.